A customer is someone who buys something. A member is someone who belongs to something.

 10. Start Producing Video

 People are consuming more and more content through video and livestreaming.
-Membership orgs have taken advantage of this because their members share common interests and desires.
-And many of those members would much rather watch a video than read an article.
+Membership organizations have taken advantage of this because their members share common interests and desires.
+And many members would much rather watch a video than read an article for how-to's like: How to Save Money on Travel or product announcements like Discounts at Disneyland.

 Don't you think your customers might as well?